Húsafell Stone: Replicas and variations

 An athlete carrying a replica of the Húsafell Stone at Brodick Highland Games.

 In subsequent years, replicas of varying weights and sizes of the stone were made and used in strongman competitions all over the world.
 For the 1998 World's Strongest Man in Morocco, they used a similar replica which weighed 173 kg (381 lb).
 Magnus Samuelsson won the event by carrying it 79.7 metres (261 ft 5 in) in the designed linear path.
-For the 2019 Arnold Strongman Classic in Columbus, Ohio, Rogue - USA created an exact replica which weighed the exact same as the original.
+For the 2019 Arnold Strongman Classic in Columbus, Ohio, Rogue - USA created a replica which weighed 62 lbs heavier than the original.
 Hafþór Júlíus Björnsson won it by carrying the stone 66.7 metres (218 ft 11 in) around a structure which resembled the original sheep and goat pen.
 At the 1997 World's Strongest Man in Nevada, four Scandinavians Magnus Samuelsson, Svend Karlsen, Jouko Ahola and Flemming Rasmussen managed to carry a 163 kg (359 lb) replica for more than 80 metres (262 ft 6 in) in the designed linear path.
 At 1999 Atlantic Giant held in Faroe Islands, the competitors had to carry a 180 kg (397 lb) replica in a three-part linear path of 30 metres (98 ft 5 in) in the fastest time.
 At 2022 Rogue Invitational, the competitors had to carry a sandbag which was shaped like the stone, for maximum distance.
 At the 2024 Iceland's Strongest Man, the organizers took the original stone to Selfoss where the athletes had to take it around a 20 metres (65 ft 8 in) circle located in the middle of the 'Tryggvagarður' garden.

-The original Húsafell Stone, was used quite a few times in competitions ranging from 1992 World's Strongest Man, 1993 World Viking Challenge, 2021-2024 Magnús Ver Magnússon Classic's and numerous times in Iceland's Strongest Man.
+The original Húsafell Stone (348 lbs), was used quite a few times in competitions ranging from 1992 World's Strongest Man, 1993 World Viking Challenge, 2021-2025 Magnús Ver Magnússon Classic's and numerous times in Iceland's Strongest Man.
 Replicas and other variations had also been used in 1999 and 2000 Atlantic Giant, 1999 Britain's Strongest Man, 2004 Netherlands' Strongest Man, 2009 Norway's Strongest Man, 2013 Arnold Amateur Strongman World Championships, 2013 UK's Strongest Man, 2019 Strongman Champions League Norway, 2019 and 2020 Arnold Strongman Classic's and 2022 Rogue Invitational.

 Several world renowned carrying stones such as Jón Páll Sigmarsson stone, Northumberland stone, Seefeld whitestone, Alfastein, Faroe-kviahellan and Bucharest stone were inspired by the original Húsafell Stone.